 From 10am-12pm we have morning classes.
 These consist of two patterns, one with computers and one without.
 Depending if the school has computers or not.

-If there are computers, the lessons are broken up into half English, half PC.
+If there are computers, the lessons are divided up between English and PC time.

 12-1pm is usually lunch time.
 We eat lunch with the children.
 If you are looking